A Little Trip Down Memory Lane

 Rules, Rules — We Don’t Need No Steenkin’ Rules!

-Sharon Hurley Hall writes, “We were excited about this new way of sharing our writing and we blogged regularly.
+Sharon Hurley Hall wrote, of blogging in the “olden days,” “We were excited about this new way of sharing our writing and we blogged regularly.
 There were no rules about how long posts should be or what should be included.
 There were no images, for the most part.
 It was just you, your words, and your fellow bloggers.”

 By “good writing,” I simply mean “that which does not bore the reader to tears and make them beg for death.”